trytoolchest/toolchest-client-python/docs/docs/feature-reference/output-streaming.md

 ```

-!!! note "Streaming and cancelling runs"
+!!! warning "Streaming and cancelling runs"

     With streaming enabled, tool execution terminates if the streaming connection is broken.
 This includes cancelling
     your job by entering Ctrl-C.